Activity based costing: Information without action is vanity

 Once the ‘what’ and the ‘why’ are understood, focus needs to turn to using the data to create shared hypotheses for improvement.

-For example, are their non-mandatory services being provided for which the front office receives no tangible benefit?
+For example, are there non-mandatory services being provided for which the front office receives no tangible benefit?
 Is there a high volume of simple or low value services being provided from a high-cost location?
 Are there multiple functions or locations performing the same service or activity that could be consolidated?

 Whilst the ABC outputs may not have all the detail required to substantiate a definitive cost save, as a minimum they’re likely to highlight opportunities for further investigation, and sufficient time needs to be made for interrogating and analysing the data to test such questions.